junksamiad/template-sender-engine/lld/channel-router/channel-router-documentation-v1.0.md

    - Retrieve the API key reference from DynamoDB
    - Fetch the actual API key from AWS Secrets Manager
    - Compare the provided key with the stored key
-   - Validate additional constraints (allowed channels, rate limits, status)
+   - Validate additional constraints (allowed channels, rate limits, project_status)

 3. **Extract Channel Method**: Get the channel_method from request_data